mritunjaysharma394/vowpal-wiki/Tutorial.md

 _0.23_ is the value of the feature.

 _0_ is the value of the feature's weight.

+_@0.25_ represents the sum of gradients squared for that feature when you are using per-feature adaptive learning rates.

 Examining further, you'll notice that the feature 2006 uses the index 2006.
 This means that you can freely use the hashing or pre-compute indices as is common in for other machine learning programs.